yewin-mm/spring-boot-docker-sample/README.md

   * Type (check all containers including running container, not running container, unsuccessful running contrainer)
     ```sh
     docker ps -a

+* After application was runnint well as container, you can test application is running well or not by calling api which I added in this demo-application. <br>
+ Call `http://localhost:8080/spring-boot-docker-sample/getHello` via Browser or Postman.

 * If your application is not running well when application started up, you can check logs by removing `-d` to appear log in CMD or Terminal like below. <br>
  run without detached mode `docker run -p 8080:8080 spring-boot-docker-sample` <br>